 OW: Hi there!
 I’m currently interning with AIR, which is NPR’s Audience Insight and Research department for programming, corporate sponsorship, and digital (NPR apps).
 Basically, AIR communicates who the NPR audience is, what they like, and how they are listening.

-Day-to-day tasks involve collecting information from databases and surveys about the NPR audience.
-One of my favorite experiences so far was listening to TED Radio Hour podcasts and coming up with questions to test if audiences liked the content and dynamics between hosts.
+Day-to-day tasks include collecting information from databases and surveys about the NPR audience.
+One of my favorite experiences was listening to TED Radio Hour podcasts and coming up with questions to test if audiences liked the content and dynamics between hosts.
 And yes, interns can attend Tiny Desk Concerts.

-OW: I looked into interning with NPR in Seattle, but I realized that the AIR internship in DC was more aligned with my interests in media research.
+OW: I looked into interning with NPR in Seattle, but I realized that the AIR internship in DC was more aligned with my interests.

 While applying, I tried to get in touch with prior interns and people who worked with NPR in the past.
 The phone interviews were challenging, so I’d recommend creating a searchable online presence, whether that’s through Twitter or articles you’ve written for the Trail.